 This blog post is part of an ongoing series examining how a seastead might limit being sued in the court system of the United States of America.
-I am Robert Mongole, a Juris Doctor and Doctor of Civil Law candidate at the Louisiana State University Paul M. Hebert Law Center, and I am conducting this investigation […]
+I am Robert Mongole,… Read More »Defining Forum and Venue in the American Court System

 A brief introduction is in order.
 I am Robert Mongole and I will be working as Legal Intern at The Seasteading Institute this summer.
-I am a Juris Doctor and Doctor of Civil Law candidate at the Louisiana State University Paul M. Hebert Law Center.
-I received my bachelor’s degree in English and Creative Writing […]
+I am a Juris Doctor and… Read More »Can Seasteads Ever Truly Escape the American Court System?

 Building on the concepts set out in Dario Mutabdzija and Max Borders’ first legal strategy paper, the authors offer this second paper, “Building the Platform: Challenges, Solutions, and Decisions in Seasteading Law” as a more practical guide to seasteading legal issues.